grezniczek/redcap_em_config_study/README.md

 ## Walk-through

 1. Load the HTML.
 The dialog should auto-start.
-Otherwise click on _Launch demo modal_.
+Otherwise click on _Open Configuration Modal_.
 1. Explore the dialog tab.
 Resize the browser window.
 The modal should adjust.
 1. Footer allows to import/export configurations. _Clear all_ will reset the settings to default states (and remove any repeated items).
 1. Click on _Settings History_.
 This button toggles the table.